 Background for Teachers

 - I taught this lesson in a regular classroom- not the culinary room so you can imagine that it takes some planning ahead of time to make it successful!
 The way I worked around the room situation is by assigning student’s presentations by appliance day.
 So all the students doing a microwave lesson went on the same day.
-I placed my appliances on a Rubbermaid Heavy Duty Cart and wheeled them to the room.
+I placed my appliances on a Rubbermaid Heavy Duty Cart (affiliate link) and wheeled them to the room.
 I also brought a supply of extra things students might have forgotten like bowls, utensils, can opener, measuring cups/spoons, etc.

 - Things like blenders, food processors, grills, & griddles all need to be washed between uses.
 Make sure you account for the extra time it takes to wash appliances on those presentation days.